iahmad1337/cpputils/README.md

   difference) (???)
 - Home dir: https://github.com/ospray/rkcommon/blob/master/rkcommon/os/FileName.cpp#L40
 - move definitions to .cc
+- There are not enough `std::forward`s and sometimes I don't even know if I need to use it.

 ## utils::math
 - Matrices that are stored in blocks